RakaDoank/uws-react-native/CONTRIBUTING.md

 ## Directories
 - `.github`: GitHub conventional directory, such as for GitHub Actions, pull request template, etc.
 - `example`: This is the React Native app as the playground of the library development
 - `package`: This is the actual `uws-react-native` library source code lives.
-This directory will be used as the actual `uws-react-native` library in the npm registry
+This directory will be used as the actual `uws-react-native` library in the NPM registry and GitHub Packages
 - `package-builder`: This directory is our custom scripts for the builder of the actual library with hard-coded path configuration to the `package` directory (you can read [this documentation](https://callstack.github.io/react-native-builder-bob/build)).
   This directory does also contain our `uws-mod` script to fetch [uSockets](https://github.com/uNetworking/uSockets) and [uWebSockets](https://github.com/uNetworking/uWebSockets) source code files and write it in our repository with correct directory setup.
 We prefer this rather than cloning the entire uSockets and uWebSockets project repository